Danggu Gorge National Park: Geology

+History

+The gorge was originally named in honour of Sir Archibald Geikie, the Director General of Geological Survey for Great Britain and Ireland when it was named in 1883.
+Known by local Bunuba people as Darngku or as it is more usually spelt, Danggu, the gorge was later (sometime before June 2019) renamed Dan͟ggu Geikie Gorge.
+Danggu means "the area where the water is very deep under the cave" in the Bunuba language.

+In 2023, many of the park's facilities were damaged by heavy flooding when the Fitzroy River rose 15 m, and the river itself was changed permanently in some places.
+The park had to be closed, and a recovery plan has been undertaken, with hopes to reopen the park sometime in 2024.

+Park access and facilities

+Danggu Geikie Gorge National Park is part of the Balili (Devonian Reef) Conservation Park.

+It lies around 1837 km (great-circle distance) northeast of Perth and approximately 420 km east of Broome by road.

 The park is one of the most accessible in the Kimberley as it is only 20 km from Fitzroy Crossing and is serviced by a sealed road.
 No camping is allowed in the park and visitors can only enter during the day.
 The park has picnic shelters, barbecue areas, toilets and water available.

 A 3 km walk trail exists along the western base of the gorge walls; although the terrain is rough and uneven it does offer an excellent view.
 The eastern side of the gorge is closed to visitors as it is a nature preserve.
 Tour boats also operate in the gorge and a boat ramp is available for the public to use.
 Hours of use of the boat ramp are restricted to outside of boat tour times.